Canva for digital marketing

 Low (template-based)

-Maximum detail control
+Maximum control over details

 Scalability